xapian/xapian-gsoc-proposal/proposal.rst

 **What other relevant prior experience do you have (courses taken at college, hobbies, holiday jobs, etc)?**

-Courses i have taken which are relevant:
+Courses I have taken which are relevant:

 - Statistical Natural Language Processing
 - Information Retrieval & Data Mining